World of Color: World of Color: One

-World of Color Happiness!
+Wold of Color Happiness!

 World of Color Happiness! explores happiness and is hosted by the emotions from Inside Out and Inside Out 2.
 The pre-show features the Muppets, marking the characters first appearance in a Disneyland nightime spectacular.
 They attempt to deliver the safety spiel to the audience, culminating in a musical finale.
 Kermit the Frog, Miss Piggy and several other Muppets make appearances.

-World of Color Happiness! debuted on May 16, 2025.
+World of Color Happiness! debuted on May 16, 2025, until the final performance on August 9, 2026.
 It was developed for the 70th Anniversary of the Disneyland Resort, which revolves around the "Celebrate Happy" theme.
-The show is inspired by Walt Disney’s words from the opening-day dedication of Disneyland: “To all who come to this happy place… welcome!”
+The show is inspired by Walt Disney's words from the opening-day dedication of Disneyland: "To all who come to this happy place… welcome!"
 Walt Disney's audio of the quote opens and closes the main show.

 The opening sequence features scenes and music from classic Disney films, showcasing their happy moments.
 Films include Dumbo, The Lion King, Snow White and the Seven Dwarfs, Cinderella, Peter Pan, and more.

 Throughout the show, Joy leads the emotions in trying to discover what happiness is.
 In the end, happiness is all of the emotions and colors together.
 There is also a post-show "surprise", featuring various Disney characters dancing to the original song "Makes Me Wanna Move" by Fitz and the Tantrums.

 The following films are included in the show with featured music in parentheses: Inside Out ("Bundle of Joy"), The Muppet Movie ("Rainbow Connection", performed by Boyz II Men), Tarzan ("Trashin' the Camp"), Turning Red ("Nobody Like U"), Mulan ("True to Your Heart"), A Goofy Movie ("I2I"), Wish ("This Wish"), Tangled ("I've Got a Dream" / "When Will My Life Begin"), The Incredibles ("The Glory Days"), Moana ("How Far I'll Go"), Hercules ("Go the Distance"), Encanto ("Surface Pressure"), Frozen II ("Into the Unknown").